 The possibilities for what you can do with homemade ricotta are endless.
-In addition to a zillion different savory preparations — lasagna! baked ricotta! mixed into red sauce! — there’s a whole world of desserts that are made infinitely better by fresh ricotta.
-Cannoli, cheesecake, and almond ricotta cake to name a few.
+In addition to a zillion different savory preparations — lasagna! baked ricotta! mixed into red sauce! — there’s a whole world of desserts that are made infinitely better by fresh ricotta cheese.
+Creamy cannoli filling, an Italian cheesecake, and light, tender almond ricotta cake to name a few.

-What makes this fresh ricotta different than store-bought?
-Both it’s delicate, creamy texture (it’s seriously light as air!) and its enjoyable zesty flavor, highlighted by using fresh lemon juice instead of white vinegar.
-Seriously, the taste of homemade ricotta cheese is next level!
+What makes homemade ricotta cheese so much than store-bought?
+Both it’s delicate, creamy texture (it’s seriously light as air!) and its zesty lemon flavor (a result of using fresh lemon juice instead of white vinegar).

 Making homemade ricotta cheese follows the same general rules as making most other cheeses: heat milk and heavy cream in a large pot, coagulate with fresh lemon juice (or vinegar), then strain the curds.